vlue-c/Visual-Explanation-Methods-PyTorch/README.md

-# PyTorch-Explanations
+# torchvex

-## Re-implemented model explanation method codes for PyTorch.
+## Visual Explanation Methods for pyTorch
 - PyTorch friendly
 - More utilization of GPU.
 - Higher-order derivative friendly